seeml-mo/seeml-mo/README.md

 -       contact me any time if you're in ESTR3108 and ESTR2106
 -       Meet me on Kaggle(
 - 😄 Preferred Pronoun: She/ Her
 - ⚡ Fun fact: I'm a big fan of Eden in ES!!
-Please feel free to leave any message in my Whimsical whenever you want.
+My repository Whimsical cannot be commented, but you can leave your message on issues if you would like to contact me)
 <!--
 **seeml-mo/seeml-mo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.